Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Complexity Comparison

 \section{Complexity Comparison}

 This section compares the resource utilization, power consumption, and execution time of various architectures obtained via WL and HSCD optimizations.
 In Table~\ref{tab:WL_Comp}, we compare the proposed architecture's FPGA resource utilization and power consumption for four different WLs.
-It can be observed that the SPFL architecture consumes the highest amount of block RAM (BRAM), embedded DSP multiplier units, flip-flops (FFS), and FPGA look-up tables (LUTs).
+It can be observed that the SPFL architecture consumes the highest amount of block RAM (BRAM), embedded DSP multiplier units, flip-flops (FFs), and FPGA look-up tables (LUTs).
 The dynamic power consumption of the SPFL architecture is the highest.
 The proposed architecture with WL of \textless{}$32,5$\textgreater{} offers identical functional performance as that of SPFL architecture but significantly reduces resource utilization and power consumption.
-Further reduction of around 40-76\% in resource utilization is achieved using the WL of \textless{}$24,5$\textgreater{} without compromising functional accuracy for all three target detection as shown in the table.
+Further reduction of around 40-76\% in resource utilization is achieved using the WL of \textless{}$24,5$\textgreater{} without compromising functional accuracy for all three target detection, as shown in the table.
 In the case of two target detection, we can further reduce the WL up to \textless{}$19,5$\textgreater{} to gain 59-76\% savings in resources and 53\% in power consumption with a slight degradation in functional accuracy.

 The HSCD divides the various tasks between PL/hardware (i.e., FPGA) and PS/software (i.e., ARM Processor).
 When algorithms are mapped on the FPGA, there are the benefits of reduced execution time for data-intensive computations and reconfigurability at the cost of increased power consumption and computational resources.
 We compare the time required to estimate the range and azimuth of the single target using one packet and the Doppler velocity of the single target using 100 packets.
 We assume all the packets are available in memory, so there is no time overhead for data communications between the PS and PL.
 As shown in Table~\ref{tab:EXT_Comp}, the FPGA-based implementation results in a huge improvement in execution time with accelerator factors of 204 and 14.5 for range-azimuth and Doppler velocity estimation, respectively.